carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 Download the [`docker-intro.zip`]({{ page.root }}/files/docker-intro.zip) file. _This file can alternatively be downloaded from the `files` directory in the [docker-introduction GitHub repository][docker-introduction repository]_.
 Move the downloaded file to your Desktop and unzip it.
 It should unzip to a folder called `docker-intro`.

 Within the `docker-intro` change to the `peptides` directory.
-There are 4 files in the simpe "fasta" sequence format.
+There are 4 files in the simple "fasta" sequence format.

 ~~~
 $ cd ~/Desktop/docker-intro/peptides